 Pilar O’Leary, Co-Founder & Director Pilar is an honors graduate of Georgetown University’s School of Languages and Linguistics and Georgetown University Law Center.
 She is fluent in Spanish, French, Italian and English and has extensive experience working with and in Spanish and Latin American cultures.
 A former lawyer and not-for-profit director, Pilar has worked at the United Nations, Goldman Sachs & Co, JP Morgan, Fannie Mae and the Smithsonian Institution, where she was director of the Smithsonian Latino Center.
 Pilar co-produced the award-winning documentary, “The Accordion Kings: The Story of Colombian Vallenato Music” which features Grammy-award winning artist Carlos Vives and aired on the Smithsonian Channel of Showtime Television (CBS) in August 2010.
-A dual US/Colombian citizen and a native Washingtonian, Pilar is a member of the American Council on the Teaching of Foreign Languages, the Georgetown University Entertainment and Media Alliance and the National French Honor Society.
-Pilar has been a speaker at many national forums on Latino culture, education and entertainment and was the 2008 commencement speaker for the New World School of the Arts at Miami-Dade College.
+Pilar is currently the Founder and President of PFO Advisory Group, a consulting practice which advises organizations on their government affairs, partnership and business needs in Latin America, the U.S. and other countries.
+A dual US/Colombian citizen and a native Washingtonian, Pilar is a member of the Georgetown University Entertainment and Media Alliance and the National French Honor Society.
+Pilar has been a speaker at many national forums on Latino culture, education and entertainment and a commencement speaker for the New World School of the Arts at Miami-Dade College.

 About The Founders